jgrandchavin/lofelt/README.md

 🍏 The haptics works only for iOS for the moment

-📃 You will need a Lofelt licence to use this package and create `.haptic` files
+📃 Lofelt is busy moving their iOS framework and Android library to a permissive license so you can safely use this package without a Lofelt license.

 ## ⛏ Getting started